Protect your Android against hacking and malware with Avast One

 The potential rewards from security hacking can be so great, even governments want to get in on the party.
 Countries all across the world are constantly playing games of cat-and-mouse cyber warfare with one another.
 Everyone knows that everyone else is doing it, and everyone acts surprised and offended when they get caught.

 Sometimes, governments (and state-supported hacking groups) will directly attack other governments.
+There are also concerns that governments might use state or private companies for offensive operations in foreign countries, which is why Huawei or Kaspersky have been flagged as potential security risks.
 But more commonly, you’ll see state-backed hackers targeting corporations, institutions such as banks, or national infrastructure networks.

 In July 2019, Microsoft acknowledged that over the previous year it had informed nearly 10,000 people that they had been the targets of state-sponsored hacking attempts.
 The majority of the attacks were linked to groups thought to have ties to Russia, Iran, and North Korea.
 State-sponsored hacking is notoriously hard to prove, as governments typically distance themselves from the hacking via the use of proxy groups.